Grenada Charter Yachts

 Take in all the islands between Bequia and Grenada.
 Depart back home in Grenada and spend a couple of days on land before flying home.

-Or, fly into Grenada and take a charter from there going up to the Grenadines if you only have a week, although ten days would be better.
+Or, if you only have a week, fly into Grenada and take a charter from there to the Grenadines, although ten days would be better.

 A ten-night itinerary on the yacht would do it, or seven on a boat and a few days on land, either end of your Grenada Vacation.